krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 **renew_lifetime**
     (:ref:`duration` string.)
 Sets the default renewable lifetime for initial ticket requests.
 The default value is 0.

-**safe_checksum_type**
-    An integer which specifies the type of checksum to use for the KRB-SAFE requests.
-By default it is set to 8 (RSA MD5 DES).
-For compatibility with applications linked against DCE version 1.1 or earlier Kerberos libraries, use a value of 3 to use the RSA MD4 DES instead.
-This field is ignored when its value is incompatible with the session key type.
-See the **kdc_req_checksum_type** configuration option for the possible values and their meanings.

 **spake_preauth_groups**
     A whitespace or comma-separated list of words which specifies the